openaire/iis/README.markdown

 - `docs` - basic documentation
 - `iis-core` - generic common utilities used by other projects
 - `iis-common` - OpenAIRE-related common utilities
-- `iis-workflows` - definitions of workflows used in the system
+- `iis-wf` - definitions of workflows used in the system
 - `CONTRIBUTORS.markdown` - list of contributors to the project

 # License